Azure/azure-sdk-for-python/sdk/formrecognizer/README3.md

 Authentication is achieved by passing an instance of `CognitiveKeyCredential("<api_key>")` to the client, or by providing a token credential from `azure.identity` to use Azure Active Directory.

-## Prebuilt
+## Receipt and Layout

-The prebuilt models are accessed through the `FormRecognizerClient`.
+Receipt and layout are accessed through the `FormRecognizerClient`.
 The input form or document can be passed as a string url/path to the image, or as a file stream.
 The SDK will determine content-type and send the appropriate header.

 Both receipt and layout methods return poller objects which are used to get the result.
 The `begin_extract_receipt` method returns an `ExtractedReceipt` with hardcoded receipt fields.
-The `begin_extract_layout` method returns the extracted tables in a tabular format such that the user can index into a specific row or column and easily integrate with other Python libraries.
+The `begin_extract_layout` method returns the extracted tables as a `list[TableCell]`.

-If the keyword argument `include_text_details=True` is passed in, the `raw_` attributes will be populated with the raw OCR result for each value/cell.
+If the keyword argument `include_text_details=True` is passed in, the `raw_` attributes will be populated with the raw OCR result for each value/cell referenced by the `elements`.
+If the user wishes to retrieve the full deserialized raw OCR result, they can get it with the `raw_response_hook` keyword argument.
+This will additionally return the full raw response returned from the service (example at bottom of page).

 ### Form Recognizer Client
 ```python